sonalita/ps-k8s/README.md

 - I have omitted the `apt-cache policy kubelet | head -n 20` step as the output is difficult to read in the Ansible log.
 You can ssh onto c1-cp1 and run it manually after the playbook has completed.
 - kubectl is installed as part of kubeadm - and it seems to always include the latest minor version (e.g.1.29.1-1.6 when you asked for 1.1-1) so I have omitted the explicit install of kubectl - it does not affect the exercises at all.
 - TODO: creation and distribution of node SSH keys and configuration of each node's /etc/hosts so you can get lost in an endless chain of ssh sessions :) (It may be convenient to ssh from control plane to worker nodes but you should be able to do everything from your workstation)

+### cplane
+ - runs on control plane only
+ - Installs your control plane via kubeadm
+ - installs the Calico network overlay with the default pod CIDR of 172.16.0.0/16.
+You should not need to change this, but if you do, configure a pod_cidr var in the playbook to override the role default value.
+ - Runs some  Quality of Life tasks that will add `kubectl` autocompletion and also alias kubectl to `k`.

 ## roadmap
  - Vagrant - create Ubuntu box with Ansible etc. and publish it.
 Add a vagrantfile to start VMs